Adhalianna/wit/docs/paper/paper.typ

 #diploma(
   university_logo_file: "AGH.svg", university: "AGH University of Krakow", faculty: "Faculty of Electrical Engineering, Automatics, Computer Science and Biomedical Engineering", titles: (paper_title, pl_paper_title), short_title: "Distributed Wiki on top of Git", author: (first_name: "Natalia", second_name: "Kinga", surname: "Goc"), degree_programme: "Computer Science", supervisor: "dr. inż.
 Krzysztof Kluza", location: "Kraków", acknowledgement: [
-    I would love to say 'Thank you' to anyone who keeps making and promoting free and open source software, plenty of which I have used to write this paper.
+    I would love to say 'Thank you' to anyone who keeps making and promoting free and open source software, plenty of which I have used to write this thesis.
   ], abstracts: [
     = Summary
     Contributing to the domain of applications offering a distributed wiki, the